ENSpunks/LLC/Introduction.md

 <b>Limited Liability Protections:</b>

-Just as an example, a Federal Court in California recently ruled the members of a DAO may be joint and severely liable for the damages of the DAO under the theory a DAO without a legal entity creates a General Partnership and the members are all considered General Partners of the same.2 This particular case involved an alleged $50M exploit of a DeFi exchange where the plaintiffs sued the DAO and members of the DAO (as unknown John Does).
+Just as an example, a Federal Court in California recently ruled the members of a DAO may be joint and severely liable for the damages of the DAO under the theory that a DAO without a legal entity, or "legal wrapper", creates a General Partnership and members of the DAO are all considered General Partners.[2]
+This particular case involved an alleged exploit and loss of ~$50M by a DeFi exchange.
+The plaintiffs sued the DAO and the members of the DAO.
+This means that potentially a $50M judgment could be collectible against members of the DAO and their personal assets.
+An LLC wrapping the wallet(s) hodling governance tokens and governance activities, including voting, can protect the owner and the owner's personal assets from those governance activities.

-As evidenced by this specific case, not all DAOs, tokens, NFTs, or projects in web3 are going to create a legal entity the way ENS DAO did for the benefit of its members, but nothing stops people from proactively creating their own legal entities for the purposes of providing them the same limited liability protections.
+<b>RR-BAYC</b>

-RR-BAYC is an example of a project that did not use a legal entity to protect the people involved.
-Whatever your opinion about the case or the parties, the defendants were sued by Yuga Labs individually for approximately $2M in profits from alleged trademark infringement.
-Yuga ended up with a judgement that exceeded the alleged revenues by $7M, because there was no legal entity protecting them, Yuga can pursue that $7M deficiency against the defendants personally, where an LLC might have limited their liability and protected their personal assets.
+An NFT project that did not use a legal entity "wrapper" to protect the individuals involved.
+Whatever your opinion about the case or the parties, the defendants were sued by Yuga Labs *individually* for approximately $2M in profits from alleged trademark infringement.
+Yuga ended up with a judgement that exceeded the alleged revenues of the project by $7M, because there was no legal entity protecting them, Yuga can pursue that $7M deficiency against the defendants personally, where an LLC might have limited their liability to the $2M in profits and investment in the NFT project.

 <b>Bridge IRL Businesses Onchain:</b>